ototot-dev/jelly-slayer/Client/Assets/FImpossible Creations/Plugins - Level Design/PGG/Procedural Generation Grid - Readme.txt

 - Package is providing additional packages for randomly placing smaller objects in physical space using Unity’s collision system (Object’s Stamper and Pipe Generator)

 __________________________________________________________________________________________

+Beta Version 1.6.6.2.8:
+- Implemented Spawn Actions which allows to call custom code after generating object on the scene You need to assign Spawn Action instance in the cell object data to trigger its code.
+- Added extra planner ID deconstruction methods in the Build Planner Executor
+- SetCellParameter node now refreshes connected string/vector value

 Beta Version 1.6.6.2.7:
 - Added Sync Instances Count Planner Operation